 – Gary Zukav, The Seat of the Soul

 I missed the eclipse on Monday.
-I was irritated at my husband over something and I acted on that irritation and said something to him.
-This led me to getting more irritated, and saying more things.
-Which then led to further irritation and by the time the cycle was over, the moon had passed right over the sun and I had missed it.
-Thanks to me, my husband missed it, too.
+I was irritated at Jon over something and I acted on that irritation and said something to him.
+This led me to getting more irritated and saying more things.
+Which then led to further irritation, and by the time the cycle was over, the moon had passed right over the sun and I had missed it.
+Thanks to me, Jon missed it, too.
 The eclipse fell on his birthday and he’d been looking forward to it for months.
 I’ll never forget the way he looked when we realized the moon had passed and I said to him in utter despair: “Oh my God, we missed it.”

 We missed it.